benlcs040114/SEProject2/README.md

 04/11-04/19 test the game and make sure there are no mistakes to play and Increased playability for players

 ## Future Plan:
-Implement Endless mode
+Create Endless mode
-Gun models
+Create gun models
-More enemies
+Create more enemy varieties
-Longer game sessions
+Make game sessions longer
-More abilities
+Create more abilities for players
-More maps
+Create more maps

+## Current status
+The game is in demo stages.
+Which means it is ready for playtesting and users can offer feedback. <br>
+Many features are still unpolished and unoptimized.

 ## Declaration:
 Game Engine: Unity game engine